openyurtio/openyurt/docs/proposals/20230706-yurtappconfigurationreplacement.md

 ## Summary
 Due to the objective existence of heterogeneous environments such as resource configurations and network topologies in each geographic region, the workload configuration is always different in each region.
 We design a multi-region workloads configuration rendering engine by introducing YurtAppConfigurationReplacement CRD, relevant controller, and webhooks.
 The workloads(Deployment/StatefulSet) of nodepools in different regions can be rendered through simple configuration by using YurtAppConfigurationReplacement which also supports multiple resources(YurtAppSet/YurtAppDaemon).
 ## Motivation
-YurtAppDaemon is proposed for homogeneous workloads.
-Yurtappset is not user-friendly and scalable, although it can be used for workload configuration by patch field.
+YurtAppSet is proposed for homogeneous workloads.
+YurtAppSet is not user-friendly and scalable, although it can be used for workload configuration by patch field.
 Therefore, we expect a rendering engine to configure workloads in different regions easily, including replicas, images, configmap, secret, pvc, etc. In addition, it is essential to support rendering of existing resources, like YurtAppSet and YurtAppDaemon, and future resources.
 ### Goals
+- Customize the workloads in different regions
+- Implement GrayRelease through this
-- Define the API of YurtAppConfigurationReplacement
+- Specify the registry of the image to adapt the edge network
-- Provide YurtAppConfigurationReplacement controller
-- Provide Deployment mutating webhook
-- Provide YurtAppConfigurationReplacement validating webhook
 ### Non-Goals/Future Work
-- StatefulSet mutating webhook
-- Optimize YurtAppSet(about patch)
+- Optimize YurtAppSet(about patch and replicas)
 ## Proposal
 ### Inspiration
 Reference to the design of ClusterRole and ClusterRoleBinding.